 World - wide: Prime Minister is urging World Keren Hayesod to undertake a similar campaign.

-Notes from Rubbi Herbert A. Friedman 3/20/85 FOUR SEASONS OCEAN GRAND Palm Beach A FOUR SEASONS · RECENT RESORT RABY BRIAN LURIE UNITED TEVISH APPEAL 99 PARK AVENUE NEW YORK N.Y.
+Notes from Rubbi Herbert A. Friedman 3/20/85

+di

+FOUR SEASONS OCEAN GRAND

+- Palm Beach

+A FOUR SEASONS · REGENT RESORT

+RABY BRIAN LURIE

+- WHITED JEVISH APPEAL

+- 29 PARK AVENUE

+NEW YORK N.Y.
 10016 (?)
-Telephone: 212-880-1400 Fax: 212-818-9413 Letter from Prime Minister wrging UTA to undertake special campaign on national basis, in support of an Israel Experience for American Jewish young people, in the ages of 15 to 25.
-Purpose: to strengthen their Jevish identity to create links with the land this and people & Israel to increase their pride in the Jewish heritage to expend their knowledges of the eternal destiny of Judaism to raise the largest amount possible, in a multi-year campaign Scope : to send the largest number of young people.
-The Prime Minister speaking at the General Assembly of the CJF in Denver in Kovember 1994 used De number of 50,000 Jewish youth annually from me United States. with a goal of 1 billion, Fradus The special campaigns in the years 1990-1985, for the Exemple : purpose of supporting the migration of half-million Russian Jews.
-Time for decision : Now, since the UJA Executive Committee has already stated The discussion at its meeting on march 14 1985.
-World wide: Prime minister is wrging blord Keren Hayesod to undertake similar compaign.
+10 (A)

+- to a a

+Telephone: 212-880-1400

+AMERICAN JEWISEN CORTIN

+Fax: 212-818-9413 02'10102

+Letter from Prine Minister urging UJA to undertake special

+campaign on national basis, in support of an Israel Experience

+for American Jewish young people, in the ages of 15 to 25.

+2 Purpose: to strengthen their Jewish identity

+- to create links with the land the and people & Israel

+to increase their pride in the Jewish heritage

+to expand their knowledges of the eternal destiny of Judaism

+03, 75/

+Scope: to raise the largest amount possible, in a multi-year campaign

+to send the largest number of young people.
+The Prime Minister speaking at the General Assembly of the CJF in Denver in

+speaking at the General Assembly of the CJF in Denver in

+- Kovember 1994 used the number of 50,000 Jewish youth annual

+from me United States.

+Exadus with a goal of 1 billion

+Example: The special campaigns in the years 1990-1995, for the

+1 purpose of supporting the migration of half-million Russian

+Jews,

+-

+, Time for decision : Now since the UDA Executive Committee has already stated

+The discussion at its meeting on March 14 1985.

+World wide: Prime minister is wrging blord Keren Huyesod to undertake